bsassoli/react-calculator/README.md

 # react-calculator

-A simple neumorphic calculator in React.
+A simple neumorphic calculator created with React.